Tower Air Flight 41: Accident

 The captain pulled the thrust levers back to idle and applied maximum braking, but did not apply the thrust reversers because of the aircraft's low speed and the large amount of runway remaining.
 The aircraft departed the left side of runway 4L at 11:37:19, skidding across taxiway Kilo and runway 13R/31L, striking three signs in the process.
 In the cabin, the overhead compartments and side bins both opened and their contents fell out.
-In the aft galley, two service carts (one carrying beverage, the other carrying ice) dislodged and rolled down the aisle; the ice cart struck a flight attendant's left shoulder, breaking it.
-Only three flight attendants called "Grab Ankles!
-Stay Down!" to the passengers, as required in an emergency.
+In the aft galley, two service carts dislodged and rolled down the aisle; one struck a flight attendant's left shoulder, breaking it.
+Only three flight attendants called "Grab ankles!
+Stay down!" to the passengers, as required in an emergency.
 At 11:37:21 the aircraft struck an electrical transformer owned by the Federal Aviation Administration (FAA) and came to a stop 4800 ft from the threshold of runway 4L.
-On impact with the transformer, the number four (outer right) engine separated from the aircraft and the nose landing gear collapsed, damaging the wires for the public address (PA) and interphone systems.
+On impact with the transformer, the number four (outer right) engine separated from the aircraft and the nose landing gear collapsed, damaging the wiring for the public address (PA) and interphone systems.

-After the aircraft stopped, the flight engineer told all passengers over the PA system to remain seated, though the announcement was only heard in the foreword section of the aircraft.
-The purser (lead flight attendant) unsuccessfully attempted to call the flight crew on the interphone, and then ran upstairs to the cockpit.
+After the aircraft stopped, the flight engineer told all passengers over the PA system to remain seated, though the announcement was only heard in the forward section of the aircraft.
+The purser unsuccessfully attempted to call the flight crew on the interphone, and then ran upstairs to the cockpit.
 The first officer had radioed air traffic control (ATC) of their situation and performed the engine shutdown checklist.
-The flight crew considered initiating an evacuation (and the flight attended who had been hit by the service cart also intended to do the same, but did not because of her injuries), but since the aircraft had remained mostly intact, there were no signs of fire or any other danger reported, and a wind chill, the captain decided not to do so.
+The flight crew considered initiating an evacuation, but given the aircraft had remained mostly intact with no signs of fire or any other danger reported and the low wind chill factor outside the captain decided not to do so.
 Once emergency responders arrived at the aircraft, the purser unsuccessfully attempted to open doors L1 and R1.
 He and a rescue worker managed to open door L2 and the passengers and crew were deplaned via the air stairs.
 There were no fatalities, and the flight attendant's broken right shoulder was the only serious injury.
 One of the passengers on board was rabbi Moshe Teitelbaum.